Backlinks (Link Building)

 The best linkable assets usually do one of two things: they make something easier to understand, or they provide information others cannot easily recreate.

 A logistics company might publish a regional shipping cost index.
 A medical device supplier might publish a guide to device categories, maintenance schedules, and procurement considerations.
 A B2B software company might publish benchmark data on workflow automation adoption.
-These assets give others a reason to cite the page.

 Targeted Outreach